lyrictenor/electron-triage-for-github/readme.md

 ![github pulls](./pages/github-pulls.gif)

-to what we want.
+This is similar to what we want.
 But we should click a pull request, open a pull request page, click the close button, close pull request page, click a pull request, ...

 It's too much.